 SERVICES FOR THE VISUALLY IMPAIRED

-All full service libraries have application forms for the free library services offered by the Virginia Department for the Blind and Visually Impaired, which is a member of the National Library Service for the Visually and Physically Handicapped .
-County residents receive services through a state affiliated library (Central Rappahannock Regional Library), located in Fredericksburg.
-Materials include cassette books and CDs, large print books, Braille books and videos.
-Additional information can be found on the department's website or by clicking here to our regional partner's application webpage http://www.librarypoint.org/talking_books.
+All full service libraries have application forms for the free library services offered by the Virginia Department for the Blind and Vision Impaired, a member of the National Library Service for the Visually and Physically Handicapped.
+County residents receive services through a state affiliated library, Central Rappahannock Regional Library, located in Fredericksburg.
+Materials include cassette books and CDs, large print books, Braille books, and videos.
+Additional information may be found by visiting our regional partner's webpage.

 Large Print Collections:

 Using any number of devices, patrons have access to thousands of downloadable audiobooks and eBooks for free with a library card.
-From the webpage or using an app, users can launch Overdrive or RB Digital to download an audiobook onto their device.
+From the Digital Library or using an app, users can launch Overdrive, hoopla, or RB Digital to download an audiobook onto their device.
+Hoopla also allows users to stream audiobooks, comics, books, movies, and music.

 EBooks may also be downloaded via Overdrive and some devices then permit enlarging print for low-vision users.